Shakespeare

 Stories from Shakespeare by Marchette Chute gives brief (8-10 pages) but well done summaries of the plays. ($) Leon Garfield's Shakespeare Stories are well told, but too long to serve as a preliminary summary.

 eNotes has Shakespeare Guides and modern translations of 8 plays (we haven't checked these out yet).
+Most of their guides are no longer free.
 YouTube also has some eNotes courses (I know they have Hamlet).

 Higher Up and Further In - blog post list of family-friendly Shakespeare movies